jordanhoare/pybot-lostark/README.md

 ## Feature Development
 #### Continuation Checks
-  :warning: Use pet menu to repair tool when low durability
+  :hourglass: Use pet menu to repair tool when low durability
   - [x] Change to lifeskill-quickslot if combat-quickslot is selected